thenexthub/Codira/docs/SIL/Instructions.md

-If the `moveable_value_debuginfo` flag is set, then one knows that the debug_value's operand is moved at some point of the program, so one can not model the debug_value using constructs that assume that the value is live for the entire function (e.x.: llvm.dbg.declare).
+If the `moveable_value_debuginfo` flag is set, then one knows that the debug_value's operand is moved at some point of the program, so one can not model the debug_value using constructs that assume that the value is live for the entire function (e.x.: toolchain.dbg.declare).
 NOTE: This is implicitly set to true if the alloc_stack's type is noncopyable.
 This is just done to make SIL less verbose.